 4. Understanding customer search behaviour

-Renamed in 2018, and constantly innovating to be the best customer search tool, Google Search Console, when linked with your Google Analytics give you an invaluable insight into your customers' behaviour.
+Google Search Console, when linked with your Google Analytics, gives you invaluable insight into your customers' behaviour.
 You can learn how to use these tools to perform a Gap Analysis and what you can do with this information in my tutorial.